 Monte San Liberatore, Mountain and religious site in Campania, Italy.

-Bishop John II of Salerno authorized the founding of a monastery and female hermitage at this site in 980.
-The religious community operated for several centuries before ceasing its activities.
+In 980, Bishop John II of Salerno authorized the founding of a monastery and a female hermitage at this site.
+The religious community remained active for several centuries before its activities came to an end.

 The chapel here was once home to Benedictine nuns who made it their spiritual community.
 Today visitors come to experience this sacred place and learn about the women who dedicated their lives to prayer in this remote location.